catchhariharan/esp8266-12E-DHT11/README.md

 3. Raspberry Pi 3 (optional)

 Software used:
-Arduino IDE to program ESP8266 - used nodemcu v1.0 board Arduino IDE is loaded in the Raspberry Pi 3
+1. Arduino IDE to program ESP8266 - used nodemcu v1.0 board
+2. Arduino IDE is loaded in the Raspberry Pi 3

 Hardware connection ESP8266 to DHT:
-Pin2 is used in software config of DHT, which is data pin of the sensor (note: which is D4 in the development board) Sensor positive is connected 3V3 (next pin to D4 in dev board) Sensor negative is connected to GND (nect pin to 3V3 in dev board)
+1. Pin2 is used in software config of DHT, which is data pin of the sensor (note: which is D4 in the development board)
+2. Sensor positive is connected 3V3 (next pin to D4 in dev board)
+3. Sensor negative is connected to GND (next pin to 3V3 in dev board)

 Software Configurations:
-HTTP basic client logic used in the Arduinoi IDE Included DHT sensor library
+1. HTTP basic client logic used in the Arduinoi IDE
+2. Included DHT sensor library

 Server side configurations:
-created a sub domain iot
+1. created a sub domain iot
-if you are using raspberry pi as server ensure permissions is given to read/write from www use below command sudo chown -R www-data: *
+2. If you are using raspberry pi as server ensure permissions is given to read/write from www use below command

+sudo chown -R www-data: *

-Raspberry Pi3 as Host
+Raspberry Pi3 as Host:
 1. Loaded hostapd, dnsmasq and apache, php5 in raspberry pi,
 2. used internal wifi dongle and external wifi dongle created a tunnel to wlan1 sudo iptables -t nat -A POSTROUTING -o wlan1 -j MASQUERADE